Robert Reed Church: Personal life

 Not much is known about Church's personal life.
 He rarely, if ever, wrote personal correspondence, and never made a public speech, despite his wide popularity and influence in Memphis.

 Church married three times.
 His first marriage in 1857 to Margaret Pico was not considered legal, as both Church and his wife were enslaved.
 His second wife, Louisa Ayres, was of mixed-race, born into slavery.
 They both supported education for their two children, a daughter, Mary Eliza Church (1863-1954) and son, Thomas Ayres Church (1867-1937).
 Their daughter Mary Church Terrell was one of the first black American women to earn a college degree.
 She became a teacher, then a principal, as well as a civil rights activist.
 In 1909 she was a founding member of the National Association for the Advancement of Colored People, and in 1896 the first black woman to be appointed to the school board of a major city (Washington, DC).
 Church and Louisa divorced.

 He then married Anna Susan Wright.
 They also had a son, Robert Reed Church Jr. (1885-1952) and daughter, Annette Elaine Church (1887-1975).
 Robert Jr. became a businessman, taking over his father's enterprises.
 He became politically influential, establishing the Lincoln League in 1916 to work to register black voters, fundraise to help cover poll taxes, and advocate for the interests of African Americans in the Republican Party.
 Within a short time, he signed up 10,000 new black voters in Memphis, and worked with E. H. Crump and his machine politics.
-Church served as an adviser to Republican presidents in the 1920s but declined any political appointments.
-Church eventually married a third time, after Anna died.
+Church junior served as an adviser to Republican presidents in the 1920s but declined any political appointments.

 The senior Church generally chose to stay outside the politics of his era, which enabled him to maintain influence among both white and black Memphians.
 He was chosen as a delegate for William McKinley to the 1900 Republican Convention.